 - Street Team Youth Programs

 - About Us

 *Mahmoud El-Kati was born on this date in 1935.
 He is a Black educator, activist, lecturer, writer, and commentator on the African American experience.

-From Savannah, Georgia, he is the son of Rufus Williams and Razzie Garvan Williams.
+He is the son of Rufus Williams and Razzie Garvan Williams from Savannah, Georgia.
 El-Kati is one of 3 siblings and graduated from Booker T. Washington H. S. in Miami, Florida.
 El-Kati also graduated from Wilberforce University, majoring in contemporary African American history.

 He is co-founder and director of the annual Pan-African Conference at Minnesota State University Mankato, which, over 24 years, featured discussions on African thought throughout the Black Diaspora.
 El-Kati is actively involved in community organizations, such as March, a Twin Cities group that formed following the Million Man March, the Minneapolis-based Stairstep Foundation, and KMOJ, a community radio station in Minneapolis.

-He is the recipient of the National Association of Black Storytellers' Zora Neale Hurston Award, given to people whose scholarly historical writings preserve the culture and tradition of African and African American people in America.
+He is the recipient of the National Association of Black Storytellers' Zora Neale Hurston Award, given to people whose scholarly historical writings preserve African and African American culture and tradition in America.
 He also recently received a Sankofa Award from the Stairstep Foundation for his longtime and unwavering commitment and work with the Twin Cities African American community.

 In 2022, Dr. Mahmoud El-Kati received an honorary doctorate from Macalester College.